-At the request of an authorized NMJC official, an individual(s) will be removed from campus by appropriate law enforcement personnel if they present a danger to themselves or others on the campus.
+At the request of an authorized NMJC official, an individual(s) will be removed from campus by appropriate law enforcement personnel or NMJC Public Safety / Security Personnel, if they present a danger to themselves or others on the campus.
 At this time, the individual(s) will be notified that further attempts to come onto campus will result in a criminal trespass violation.

-F. Internal Actions
+F. INTERNAL ACTIONS